Updated: January 5, 2025

 Considerations for companies regarding compliance

-Please spare the messenger, as there can be some unwelcome outcomes if an employer fails to follow the rules when RetireReady NJ goes live.
+Please spare the messenger, as there can be some unwelcome outcomes if an employer fails to follow the RetireReady NJ program rules.
 There can be penalties for both a business that meets the requirements and chooses not to participate, or if an employer fails to enroll an eligible employee within the allotted period.

 There is a schedule of potential penalties in C.43:23-31 of the Act that employers should be aware of.